-The ROD requires a number of disposal and decontamination activities to take place involving wastes, equipment, piping, cells, and individual facilities within the U Plant.
-Ultimately though, the plan is to demolish the U Plant in such a way that the walls are partially collapsed.
-A mixture of sand, clay, and silt, which is called an Evaportranspiration (ET) Barrier, will be constructed over the rubble and will function essentially as a giant sponge.
-When it rains or snows in the winter, the ET Barrier will soak up the moisture and have sufficient moisture storage capacity to prevent water from entering into the underlying waste and potentially mobilizing contaminants toward the groundwater.
-During spring, summer, and fall, the moisture will be released back into the atmosphere through evaporation.
-The soil cap will be covered by vegetation and the barrier created by the rubble of the demolished building will prevent any rain water or melting snow from pushing contaminants down toward the groundwater.
-The ROD also calls for the EPA to monitor the barrier and review its protectiveness.
+The decision requires a number of disposal and decontamination activities to take place involving wastes, equipment, piping, and individual facilities within U Plant.
+Ultimately the plan is to demolish U Plant in such a way that the walls are partially collapsed.
+A barrier composed of a mixture of sand, clay and silt will be constructed over the rubble and will function essentially as a giant sponge.
+When it rains or snows in the winter, the barrier will soak up the moisture and have sufficient moisture storage capacity to prevent water from entering into the underlying waste and potentially mobilizing contaminants toward groundwater.
+During spring, summer and fall, the moisture will be released back into the atmosphere through evaporation.
+The soil cap will be covered by vegetation and the barrier created by the rubble will prevent any rainwater or melting snow from pushing contaminants toward groundwater.
+The decision also calls for the EPA to monitor the barrier and review its protectiveness.

 Some of the first demolition activities associated with the decision took place in 2010 and 2011.
 A cement-like grout has been pumped into the U Plant interior and has filled much of the canyon and locked any contamination in place in preparation for complete facility demolition at a later date.